John B. Fairbanks photographs

 Scope and Contents

-Collection includes twelve folders of black and white photographs of Provo, Utah and some photographs of the Cluff Expedition to Mexico.
-An additional folder contains two paintings by John B. Fairbanks (1855-1940).
+Collection includes black and white photographs of Provo, Utah and some photographs of the Cluff Expedition to Mexico.
+Most of the photographs have a corresponding glass negative or nitrate negative.
+There are also acetate copy negatives for some photographs.
+Also includes two prints of paintings by John B. Fairbanks.
+Dated 1897-1902.

 Dates